 Answer: The performance of a model depends on both the quantitative and qualitative nature of the training samples.
 We require a minimum of five intents with 20 training samples per intent to activate training for a model in the Intent Builder.
 Anything less would adversely affect model performance.
 For optimal performance, we recommend 60 to 100 training samples per class, but not more than 150 samples due to the potential issue of model overfitting.
 Be careful that the topics or actions associated with an intent are exclusive to that intent.
 So, for example, you don’t want two intents that are both for consumers asking how to pay their bill.
 Furthermore, you can improve model performance by correcting model predictions in the Intent Analyzer and adding these messages to your training set and retraining your model.

 I see a lot of messages that were misclassified as an intent, what should I do to fix this? (low precision)

 Answer: Go through the training samples in Intent Builder for the intent in question and check whether there are overlaps between the training and the misclassified messages.
 If so, please remove your training examples that are similar to the misclassified messages.
 Additionally, make sure there is no overlap between intent definitions.
 Use training samples that can clearly differentiate between intents.
 Similar training samples should not be present in different intents.
 Also, see the general recommendation for How should I improve my NLU model.

 I see a lot of “undefined” messages that should have been classified as an intent, what should I do to fix this? (low recall)

-Answer: You should try to fix the misclassified labels in the Conversation Details tab of Intent Analyzer, add them to the training samples and retrain your model.
-You may also create a new intent and assign the “undefined” messages to it, if it doesn’t already exist.
+Answer: Try to fix the misclassified labels in Intent Discovery’s “Messages” view, add them to the training samples, and retrain your model.
+You may also create a new intent and assign the “Undefined” messages to it if it doesn’t already exist.